We’ve published over 50 articles since launching UX Mastery back in August.

 The UX Mastery website was launched at the Web Directions “What Do You Know?” event in Melbourne on August 23rd 2012, and to coincide with the launch we created this fun little animated video that explains UX Design.
 Inspired by the RSA Animate video series, we’re rather proud of how it turned out, and judging by the traffic this post continues to receive, our visitors seem to enjoy it as well.

 And the Number 1 most popular post on uxmastery.com for 2012 is …

-After getting positive feedback on the sketchnotes that I had published, I decided to break down the process I use for creating sketchnotes.
+After getting positive feedback on the sketchnotes that we’ve published, Matt decided to break down the process he uses for creating sketchnotes.
 It seemed like a bit of a risk at the time, as sketchnoting a presentation isn’t really directly related to UX Design (although there is some overlap).

 Ultimately, it proved to be a good decision, as it has been our most popular article ever, and several readers have emailed me personally to thank me for the article and to share their own sketchnotes that they’d created as a result of reading it.

 What was your favourite article on UX Mastery last year?
 Let us know in the comments!